 Loneliness at Christmas

-Christmas cards, films, songs and television programmes all pile on the pressure to be spending time with loved ones over the holiday season and appear to ignore those who are spending Christmas alone.
+Christmas cards, films, songs and television programmes all pile on the pressure to be spending time with loved ones over the holiday season, which can make those of us who are spending Christmas alone feel ignored by the popular culture.

 This expectation could come at a stark contrast to reality for those who are unable or unwilling to spend time with others, and feel lonely as the result.

-Experiencing occasional loneliness is a normal part of the human experience.
+Experiencing occasional loneliness is a normal part of the human experience — whether you are coupled or not.
 However, chronic and intense feelings of loneliness may warrant attention and support.

-If you are curious as to your own levels of loneliness, feel free to take the UCLA Loneliness Test.
+If you’re curious as to your own levels of loneliness, feel free to take the UCLA Loneliness Test.

 Loneliness around Christmas